Overview

 For each position and calculation date, FTE Tree evaluates the information in this order:

-1. Confirm that the position has an active status on the calculation date.
+1. Confirm that the position counts as active on the calculation date.

-4. Resolve the assigned incumbent and incumbent wage information when calculating incumbent cost.
+4. Resolve active assignment rows and employee wage information when calculating assigned cost.

-5. Resolve organization settings, including weekly hours per FTE and annual hours per FTE.
+5. Resolve compensation settings, including annual hours per FTE.

-10. Multiply the adjusted rate by position annual hours.
+9. Multiply adjusted rate by FTE and annual hours per FTE.

 12. Calculate headcount.

-An active position must have enough information to produce a meaningful calculation.
-At minimum, an active position needs an active status, department, job code, schedule, and wage source.
+An active position needs enough information to produce useful FTE and cost.
+At minimum, an active position needs a department, job code, FTE, and an acceptable wage source.

 Case Result

-Position is active and has schedule and wage data FTE and cost calculate normally.
+Position is active and has FTE and wage data FTE and cost calculate normally.

-Position status does not count as active FTE, cost, and headcount are zero.
+Position does not count as active FTE, cost, assigned cost, and headcount are zero.

-Position has no schedule FTE defaults to zero, and cost is zero because annualized position hours are zero.
+Position has no FTE FTE defaults to zero, and cost is zero because position hours are zero.

-Position has a schedule but no wage source FTE calculates, but cost is zero with a wage warning.
+Position has FTE but no wage source FTE calculates, but cost is zero with a wage warning.

 Annual hours per FTE is zero or missing FTE can calculate, but cost is skipped.